-Past due claims are amount that have not been settled by the counterparties on time.
-Generally SC invoices are settled within 45/60 days.
-Management considers any amount remaining unsettled after 90 days as past due.
-As of December 31, 2016 there are no past dues for the period.
+Past due claims are amounts that have not been settled by the counterparties on time.
+Generally, SC invoices are settled within 45-60 days.
+However, any amount remaining unsettled after the due date is treated as past due.
+As of December 31, 2021, the past due amount is SR 9.9M.